arssssen/calculator-app-main/README.md

-# Frontend Mentor - Time tracking dashboard solution
+# Frontend Mentor - Calculator app solution

-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
+This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents